hmaarrfk/wabisabi/README.md

 use the updated version of your code.
 Deprecations should not have to be blockers for your development.

+## Installation

+While you can depend on this, I strongly recommend you version the files you need in your project as the API is highly likely to change and break your code.

+Make sure you keep a BSD notice in your code when you version this.

 ## Current deprecators